 These aren't hard limits.
 They are averages.
 Your process might be faster.
 Or much, much slower.
 For an AI-native startup, where every day counts, 47 days is a significant drag on momentum.

-Most founders and CTOs treat the job requisition as the start of sourcing.
-It's not.
-It's the end of planning.
+Sourcing and initial screening typically account for 15-20 days of the hiring process, and often much more if not handled proactively.
+Most founders and CTOs treat the job requisition as the start of sourcing, but it is the end of planning.
 If you open a req and then start thinking about who you need, you're already 10 days behind.
-This is the single biggest time sink I see.
-Companies wait for applications to roll in.
-They won't.
-Not the good ones.
+This is the single biggest time sink we see.
+Companies wait for applications to roll in, but the best senior engineers are not actively searching job boards.
+They are heads-down, building something, or already fielding multiple inbound messages.

-Here’s the reality: passive candidates are the target.
+We've seen companies spend two weeks just finalizing a job description, then another week getting internal approvals.
+Then they post it to LinkedIn and expect magic.
+The best senior engineers are passive candidates.
 Reaching them takes effort and time.
 If your sourcing strategy is "post and pray," you're setting yourself up for failure.
 You'll get volume, but not quality.
 Sifting through hundreds of unqualified resumes takes time.
 It delays the entire process.
 Your hiring manager, already busy, now spends hours reviewing noise.
-That’s not sustainable.
+That's not sustainable.

 Many companies don't clearly define "senior" for their specific needs.
 They want "a senior engineer who can hit the ground running."
 What does that mean?
 Is it 5 years of experience?
 10?
 Is it specific architecture experience?
 Mentorship?
 Just coding ability?
 Without a sharp definition, your sourcing efforts are broad.
 Too broad.
 You waste time talking to candidates who aren't a fit.
 This isn't about arbitrary years of experience.
 It's about specific impact.
 If your team needs someone to own a critical piece of infrastructure, that's different from someone architecting a new AI model from scratch.
 Get specific.
 Or lose weeks.